astroboy7531/GK-docusaurus/docs/2/d.md

 # d.
 Conquerors Disciples

 Almost the same as the Conqueror Descendants, Conquerors Disciples are disciples of a Genesis Conqueror (Male or Female).
 The process of training will be explained later on in the paper but here are the main differences between Disciples and Genesis
-The initial aeribute state will be similar to Descendants:
+The initial attribute state will be similar to Descendants:

 |Rarity|Minimun attribute|Maximun attribute |New point per level|
 |-------------|------|--------|----|